IBM-Blockchain-Archive/ibm-blockchain-js/README.md

 Set the information about the peers in the network.
 This should be an array of peer objects.
 The optional options parameter should be an object with the field `quiet` and/or `timeout`.
 - quiet = boolean - when true will print out only minimal HTTP debug information.
-Default `true`.
+Defaults `true`.
 - timeout = integer - time in ms to wait for a http response.
-Default `60000`.
+Defaults `60000`.
+- tls = boolean - when `false` will use HTTP instead of HTTPS.
+Defaults `true`.
 Ex:

 ```js